Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: SED Components and the Fitting Routine

-Figure \ref{fig:torus} illustrates the effect that variation of each the parameter on the shape of the NIR-FIR SED, while keeping the other parameters constant.
-As $\textrm R_{in}$ increases the torus moves farther from the central engine (top-left panel) therefore the emission hotter dust grains become less pronounced and the peak of the torus SED moves to longer wavelengths.
-The impact of variation of the filling factor and optical depth of the clumps (top-right and middle-left) is intertwined.
-An increase in $\textrm V_{C}$ and/or $\tau_{C}$ while the inclination angle and $\textrm R_{in}$ are constant changes the SED from one with a silicate emission feature at 9.7 \um to a one with an absorption feature.
-In fact an increase in $\textrm V_{C}$ and/or $\tau_{C}$ when the homogeneous disk is unchanged result in more absorption at shorter wavelengths ( because of a higher density of the clouds closer to the central engine) and the peak of the torus emission moves to higher wavelengths.
-An increase in the opacity of the homogeneous disk ($\tau_{D}$) results in more scattering from the disk surface which acts similarly to adding more hot and cold dust grains (for a face-on observer).
-Therefore the emission from short and long wavelengths both increases.
-We note that this will not be the same for an edge-on observer \citep[see Figures 4 and 5 in ][]{Siebenmorgen2015} As the observer's inclination angle changes from face-on towards edge-on (bottom panel), the observer sees less of the emission from the inner parts of the torus (short wavelengths) and rather than a silicate emission feature sees an absorption feature.
-We note in our fitting procedure in general we do not have any prior information to limit the torus parameters but see Section \ref{sec:quasar_sed} for a few cases where the observed silicate feature helped to constrain the torus model.
+Figure \ref{fig:torus} illustrates the impact of varying each parameter on the NIR-FIR SED.
+As $\rm R_{in}$ increases, the torus moves farther from the central engine; therefore, the emission of hotter dust grains becomes less pronounced, and the peak of the torus SED moves to longer wavelengths.
+The impacts of variation of the filling factor and optical depth of the clumps are intertwined. \reff{An increase in $\rm V_{C}$ and/or $\rm \tau_{C}$ (when the other parameters are unchanged) results in more absorption at shorter wavelengths (see the variation of a silicate emission feature to an absorption feature at 9.7 \um), and a shift of the peak of the SED to longer wavelengths due to the higher density of the clouds closer to the central engine.} An increase in the opacity of the homogeneous disk ($\rm \tau_{D}$) results in more scattering from the disk surface, which acts similarly to adding more dust grains with a range of temperatures (for a face-on observer).
+Therefore the emission from short and long wavelengths both increase.
+However, this will not be the same for an edge-on observer \citep[see Figures 4 and 5 in][]{Siebenmorgen2015}.
+As the observer's inclination angle changes from face-on towards edge-on, the observer sees less of the emission from the inner parts of the torus (short wavelengths) and, rather than a silicate emission feature, sees an absorption feature.
+Our fitting procedure, in general, does not have any prior information to limit the torus parameters, but in a few cases the observed silicate feature helped to constrain the torus model (see Section \ref{sec:quasar_sed}).